 South Sudan is the country that voted to break away from Sudan.
 They've been jostling for control of border zones, including oil fields.
 And just as the two sides were sitting down to negotiate, fighting broke out.

 Originally published on Mon April 30, 2012 5:26 am

 Tuesday marks one year from the day President Obama announced to the nation that Osama bin Laden had been killed.
 To underline the significance of the anniversary, the administration sent its counter-terrorism expert out on the airwaves Sunday.
 It also launched a controversial campaign ad about the raid against the al-Qaida leader.

 Originally published on Fri April 27, 2012 6:24 am

 STEVE INSKEEP, HOST:

 It's MORNING EDITION from NPR News.
-Good morning.
 I'm Steve Inskeep.

 Seems like only a month or two ago that some pundits saw almost no way that Mitt Romney could easily sew up his party's nomination, and they spun out elaborate scenarios of a contested convention.
 Actually, it was only a month or two ago that some pundits were saying that.
 But now Romney's nomination is assumed, especially after he won five primaries this week.
 And that leaves him a full half year to make his case against President Obama.